 In the back office, reporting has also improved with access to accurate and real time sales, inventory, customer and purchasing data.

 “Everything is in one system and with a more systematic approach, governance is easier.
 There’s also the flexibility to drill down further into reports and consolidate data for smarter and more rapid decision making.”

 Opting for a cloud solution also made sense, given the ease of adding new stores or functions as the business continues to expand overseas.
 Cegid Retail is already adapted to setting up in multiple countries and localised for different languages, tax systems, currencies and retail practices across Asia.

 Retail and consumers are evolving fast, so we needed an IT partner that can continually innovate with the times and adapt to our business and consumers demanding shopping expectations.
 Cegid provides us with a retail ERP backbone, marrying omnichannel sales, order and inventory management, in-store operations and loyalty all in one easy-to-use platform.
 It’s given us a solid foundation and model for every country we operate in.

 head of IT at Shiseido, Asia Pacific and Travel Retail

-Other countries in the Asia Pacific region – including Korea and Australia – are expected to follow next.
+Other countries in the Asia Pacific region – are expected to follow next.